SeanP94/csAPIprac/README.md

  ---

-TODOs:
+TODO:
-    # C# Projects hold a lot of meta data.
+  C# Projects hold a lot of meta data.
 Verify before going in too deep how I should maintain the projects (Like a console project) and if it'll run the same between the 3 computers this will eventually run on.